-(B) The total stock of gold now in the hands of the IMF and the monetary autotal amount of gold that has been bought or sold.
+(B) The total stock of gold now in the hands of the IMF and the monetary authorities of the Group of Ten will not be increased.

 (C) The participants will respect any further conditions regarding gold trading that may be agreed to by their central bank representatives at regular meetings.